Azure/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUST id="cpp-design-client-sync-api" %} provide a synchronous programming model.

 {% include requirement/MUSTNOT id="cpp-design-client-sync-api" %} provide an async programming model.

-> TODO: This section needs to be driven by code in the Core library.

 ##### Naming